virtual-labs/exp-specific-yield-open-well-nitk/experiment/aim.md

-## Determination of Specific Yield of Open well
+To determine of Specific Yield of Open well